There are a lot of great tradeoffs for your hard work: money, skills, relationships, etc. But sometimes a work accident can damage your health.

 Only when you are relatively certain as to the full extent of your injury and have a good idea of what kind of future medical care you will require, and for how long you will need it.

 Pay close attention to your doctor’s treatment recommendations and their prognosis for your condition.

-Although there is no magical workers’ compensation injury settlement calculator that applies to everyone, you can use your doctor’s recommendations and the North Carolina Industrial Commission Medical Fee Schedule to figure out how much your employer may spend on your medical treatment.
+Although no magical workers’ compensation injury settlement calculator applies to everyone, you can use your doctor’s recommendations and the North Carolina Industrial Commission Medical Fee Schedule to figure out how much your employer may spend on your medical treatment.